FE Sussex is the consortium of post-16 colleges in Sussex and Surrey represents the interests of:

 - Providing consultancy support to external organisations and colleges

 - To support colleges and their professional development needs.

 FE Sussex contracts with a variety of external organisations and agencies to deliver various aspects of the further education and CPD agenda on behalf of its member college.

 To achieve its aims FE Sussex undertakes a wide range of activities which include:

 - Coordinating quality improvement groups across Sussex

-- Leading on common-interest national agendas such as quality improvement, procurement of goods and services etc
+- Leading on common-interest national agendas and responses to consultations

 - Organising pan-Sussex continual professional development for college staff

 - Coordinating a wide range of pan-Sussex practitioner forums for college staff including principals, governors and clerks, finance and administration staff, human resources staff, curriculum specialists, international managers, business development managers and procurement officers etc.